diffblue/gitlab/doc/user/clusters/migrating_from_gma_to_project_template.md

    Make sure you replace `gitlab-managed-apps` from the above command if you have your apps deployed to a different namespace.

-1. Edit the `applications/{app}/values.yaml` associated with your app to match the currently deployed values.
+1. Edit the `applications/{app}/values.yaml` associated with your app to match the deployed values.
 For example, for GitLab Runner:

    1. Copy the output of the following command (it might be big):